What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Experiments

 \subsection{Results}

 One important fact to note is that, even with models which are able to faithfully unroll a large number of actions, success at the planning task is not an immediate consequence.
-We develop this claim in \cref{app:additional-results}, and provide visualizations of rollouts of studied models and planning episodes.
+We develop this claim in~\cref{app:additional-results}, and provide visualizations of rollouts of studied models and planning episodes.

 \paragraph{Comparing planning optimizers.} We compare four planning optimizers: Cross-Entropy Method (CEM), Nevergrad (NG), Adam, and Gradient Descent (GD).
-CEM is a variant of the CMA-ES family~\citep{CMA1996, hansen2023cmaevolutionstrategytutorial} with diagonal covariance and simplified update rules.
-NG uses the NGOpt wizard, which selects diagonal CMA-ES~\citep{hansen2019pycma} based on optimization space parametrization and budget, see \cref{algo:NG}.
-We observe in \cref{fig:design_planner+rollout} that the CEM $L_2$ planner performs best overall.
+CEM is a variant of the Covariance Matrix Adaptation Evolution Strategy (CMA-ES) family~\citep{CMA1996, hansen2023cmaevolutionstrategytutorial} with diagonal covariance and simplified update rules.
+NG uses the NGOpt wizard, which selects diagonal CMA-ES~\citep{hansen2019pycma} based on optimization space parametrization and budget, see~\cref{algo:NG}.
+We observe in~\cref{subfig:compare_planners} that the CEM $L_2$ planner performs best overall.

 \emph{(i) Gradient-based methods:} Adam $L_2$ achieves the best overall performance on Metaworld, outperforming all other optimizers, and GD is also competitive with CEM.
 This can be explained by the nature of Metaworld tasks: they have relatively smooth cost landscapes where the goal is greedily reachable, allowing gradient-based methods to excel.
 In contrast, on 2D navigation tasks (Wall, Push-T, Maze) that require non-greedy planning, gradient-based methods perform very poorly compared to sampling-based ones, as GD gets stuck in local minima.
 On DROID, gradient-based methods also perform significantly worse than sampling-based approaches: these tasks require rich and precise understanding of complex real-world object manipulation, leading to multi-modal cost landscapes.
 Robocasa tasks, being simulated but closer in nature to Metaworld, allow gradient-based methods to perform reasonably well again.